ck1729/ck1729/README.md

 - 👋 Hi, I’m ck
+- 👍 14+ Years of Data Science Experience
-- 👀 I’m interested in AI and Badminton
+- 👀 I’m interested in AI, Badminton and Dark humor
-- 🌱 I’m currently learning Computer Vision and NLP
+- 🌱 I’m currently learning Agentic Systems
-- 💞️ I’m looking to collaborate on CV, ML and NLP project
+- 💞️ I would love to connect with beautifool soups
 - 📫 How to reach me ckgpeace@gmail.com

 <!---